 - Most apartments here, even the most $$$, do not have a dishwasher.
 The likely reasons are that most people here have a domestic helper, and that dishwasher destroys fine porcelain or cups.
 I prefer hand washing since the cups, plates etc. do not need to be that robust to survive forceful streams of water.

 - There are lizards everywhere.
 One day I discovered one 30-50cm long in my apartment on the 14th floor (!).
-The best way to avoid them is to put into your flat a special scent which puts them off.
-I have also tried ultra-sound devices but believe they interfere with your brain.
+The best way to deal with them is to buy lizard traps and spread them across your flat to see where they enter the flat and then block all door gaps.

 Setting Up a Firm